codebystu/basic-blackjack/README.md

 ![rules overlay](documents/rules.png)
 - Gameboard
     - The gameboard is the main part of index.html and is visible upon loading the webpage.
 It shows the features which are always visible, Dealer Score, Player Score, Current Stake amount (this isn't labelled and simply shows 0), Bankroll and the New Game button.
     It also shows 2 cards below the dealer score and 2 above the player score, both hands of cards show a 10 and an Ace which represents a score of Blackjack (21 in 2 cards).
 Showing this layout upon load makes the page quite intuitive.
-Anyone who has played blackjack will online or at a live table will recognise this layout and understand what the sections represent.
+Anyone who has played blackjack online or at a live table will recognise this layout and understand what the sections represent.
 The only clickable button in the game area at this phase is the New Game button at the bottom.
 When the user hovers over it turns blue to highlight that it is clickable.
 Upon clicking the user is taken to the staking phase of the game.
 ![gameboard](documents/gameboard.png)
 - Staking game phase
     - After pressing the new game button the cards from the previous hand are cleared from the table, a message is displayed beneath PLayer Score, prompting the user to "Place your bet" the 3 stake selection buttons appear beneath the stake-box and the bankroll is credited with an initial amount of 20.
-THe buttons all highlight in blue when the user hovers over them, + and - will increment the stake up and down by 1 at a time on each click and have the inverse effect on bankroll i.e stake increases by 1 and bankroll decreases by 1.
+The buttons all highlight in blue when the user hovers over them, + and - will increment the stake up and down by 1 at a time on each click and have the inverse effect on bankroll i.e stake increases by 1 and bankroll decreases by 1.
 If the user has selected a stake and clicks on the Deal button they will be taken to the initial deal phase of the game.

 ![staking](documents/placebet.png)
 ![increment stake](documents/incrementstake.png)
 - Player warning alerts
-    - THere are two alerts in the staking phase which are triggered if the user tries to do something which prevents them from moving through the game.
-If the user tries to reduce stake below 1 or clicks deasl without selecting a stake, the minimum stake alert is shown.
+    - There are two alerts in the staking phase which are triggered if the user tries to do something which prevents them from moving through the game.
+If the user tries to reduce stake below 1 or clicks deal without selecting a stake, the minimum stake alert is shown.
 If the user tries to increase their stake to a higher amount than their bankroll, the bankroll too low alert is triggered.

 ![minimum stake alert](documents/minimumstake.png)
 ![bankroll low alert](documents/bankrolltoolow.png)
 - Initial deal screen
-    - Once Deal has been correctly the staking buttons disappear, two cards are dealt to the player and one to the dealer.
-The dealer and player score values are calculated and displayed iun the corresponding areas on the screen, and the player buttons Hit and Stand are displayed where the staking buttons used to be.
+    - Once a Deal click has been validated the staking buttons disappear, two cards are dealt to the player and one to the dealer.
+The dealer and player score values are calculated and displayed in the corresponding areas on the screen, and the player buttons Hit and Stand are displayed where the staking buttons used to be.
 The buttons highlight blue when hovered, in keeping with all the gameplay buttons. clicking Hit will add another card to the player hand, the player can hit as many times as they like until they go over a score of 21, which will automatically end the hand and they will lose their stake.

 ![initial deal](documents/initialdeal.png)
 -   Handling Aces